shah-a/cs1.0-03-poetry-slam/README.md

 ## The poem I used...

-...is a (translated) mixup of two old Japanese poems.
+...is a (translated) concatenation of two old Japanese romantic poems.
 The first one is a question, and the second is its response.

-From what I understand, these poems are in the form of "tanka" poetry, which is similar to haiku poetry in that its written to fit a number of syllables (in this case, 31 syllables each).
+From what I understand, these poems are in the form of "tanka" poetry, which is similar to "haiku" poetry in that its written to satisfy a set number of syllables (in this case, 31 syllables each).

 **The translation I used:**